MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 ### Line-wise copy and cut in Sources Panel

-When performing copy or cut with no selection in the [Sources panel editor][DevtoolsSourcesEditCssJavascript], DevTools copies or cuts the current line of content.
+When performing copy or cut with no selection in the [Sources panel editor][DevtoolsSourcesIndexUsingEditorPaneToViewEditFiles], DevTools copies or cuts the current line of content.

 :::image type="complex" source="../../media/2020/06/line-wise-cut.msft.png" alt-text="With the cursor at the end of Line 5, copying the whole line from pen.js in the DevTools and pasting in Visual Studio Code" lightbox="../../media/2020/06/line-wise-cut.msft.png":::
    With the cursor at the end of Line 5, copying the whole line from **pen.js** in the DevTools and pasting in [Visual Studio Code][VisualStudioCode].